 - A dog and a cat in The Netherlands, May 2020

 Canine enteric coronavirus (CCoV) is a viral infection that causes diarrhea in a dog.
 It is different than the canine respiratory coronavirus (CRCoV), feline coronavirus (FCoV), bovine coronavirus (BCoV or BCV), the coronavirus that infects humans (SARS-CoV-2 or COVID-19 and formerly called formerly 2019-nCoV) and other coronaviruses infecting other species.
 All the different types of coronaviruses can make it confusing for pet owners to understand the diseases that these viruses may cause but it is important to remember that not all coronaviruses are the same even if they are referred to simply as a "coronavirus."

 Canine enteric coronavirus may be caused by different strains of the coronavirus but they all cause the same symptoms.
-Enteric coronavirus is also the most commonly seen type of coronavirus in dogs while canine respiratory coronavirus is rare.
+Enteric coronavirus is also the most commonly seen symptomatic type of coronavirus in dogs while canine respiratory coronavirus with any serious illness is rare.
 Enteric coronavirus in dogs primarily causes symptoms affecting the stomach and intestines.